bald-cap/COVID-ANALYSIS/README.md

 -- Winter (December, January, February) - (12, 1, 2)<br>
 -- Spring (March, April, May) - (3, 4, 5)

-CONCLUSION -> Highest rate of Hospitalisations were recorded in Winter and worst were recorded in the Summer.
+CONCLUSION -> Highest rate of Hospitalisations were recorded in Winter and worst were recorded in the Summer.<br>

+--PARIS Had the most HOSPITALISATIONS<br>
+--THE NORTH HAD MORE HOSPITALISATIONS THAN THE SOUTH, FOLLOWED BY THE D.O.Ms

 ### TEMPERATURE TABLE
 --TABLE IS MISSING D.O.Ms (Departements Outre Mer)